jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Protocols/Protocol for Algae Culturing.md

 	- Concentration, aka viable cells per mL = (avg # of cells per square * dilution factor * 10^4)
 	- To find avg # of cells per square = (total # of viable cells / # of squares used)
 	- For us, dilution factor will always be 1

-- Best concentration of algae to feed oysters:
+Best concentration of algae to feed oysters:
-	- 10^6 cells/mL is the best density of algae to feed the oysters, this is when the algae is in late log phase or early stationary phase
+- Under 7.5 x 10^5 cells/mL is the best concentration of algae to feed the oysters, this is when the algae is in late log phase or early stationary phase
+- Do not exceed density of 7.5 x 10^5 cells/mL

 Materials for making saltwater:
 - Empty instant ocean buckets